 - EquipmentDetails - Audio/Visual equipment

-This course aims to develop student's knowledge and generic skills required to be effective in financial planning.
+This subject aims to develop student's knowledge and generic skills required to be effective in financial planning.
 Students may be involved in interviewing a financial planner, auditing their own skill level, creating an action plan to improve skills and commencing career planning.